soumik-mukherjee/capturio/README.md

 ## Install Guide

-Just open the app in a browser.
+This web app s hosted at : https://capturio.soumikmukherjee.dev.
+To use it, just open the app in a browser.
 PWAs can be installed on the desktop as well, see [this](https://support.google.com/chrome/answer/9658361) support article by Google, on how.

 More release channels targetted for future, e.g. windows store etc.